 Douglas Boyd is currently Artistic Director of Garsington Opera and Music Director of L’Orchestre de Chambre de Paris.
 In recent years he has held the positions of Chief Conductor of the Musikkollegium Winterthur, Music Director of Manchester Camerata, Principal Guest Conductor of the Colorado Symphony Orchestra, Artistic Partner of St Paul Chamber Orchestra and Principal Guest Conductor of City of London Sinfonia.

-- Concerts in Australia including with Tasmanian Symphony Orchestra, Auckland Philharmonia Orchestra, ANAM, Adelaide Symphony Orchestra
+- Concerts in Australia including Tasmanian Symphony Orchestra, Auckland Philharmonia Orchestra, ANAM, Adelaide Symphony Orchestra

 Over recent years in the UK Douglas Boyd has conducted all the BBC Orchestras, Royal Scottish National Orchestra, Scottish Chamber Orchestra, London Mozart Players, City of Birmingham Symphony Orchestra, Bournemouth Symphony Orchestra and Northern Sinfonia.
-On the continent he has worked with, amongst others, Gürzenich Orchestra of Cologne, Orchestre National de Lyon, Tonhalle Orchester Zurich, Swedish Chamber Orchestra, Budapest Festival Orchestra and the Mozarteum Orchestra Salzburg.
+On the continent he has worked with, amongst others, the Bergen Philharmonic, Finnish Radio Symphony Orchestra, Basel Sinfoniieorchester, Orchestre National de Lyon, Orchestre National Bordeaux Aquitaine, Tonhalle Orchester Zürich, Budapest Festival Orchestra, Mozarteum Orchestra Salzburg, Gürzenich Orchestra Cologne, as well as Munich Chamber Orchestra and Kammerakademie Potsdam.

-Further afield he has conducted the Nagoya Symphony Orchestra in Japan and made a hugely successful visit to Australia conducting both the Sydney and Melbourne Symphony Orchestras.
-He returned to the MSO in 2011 to present the complete cycle of Beethoven Symphonies and in the 2016/17 season conducted the Beethoven Piano Concertos with Paul Lewis.
+Further afield he has conducted the Nagoya Symphony Orchestra in Japan, Hong Kong Philharmonic and with many of the symphony orchestras in Australia including a complete cycle of Beethoven Symphonies with the Melbourne Symphony, returning for the complete Beethoven Piano Concertos with Paul Lewis.

 His regular North American appearances have included concerts with the St Paul Chamber Orchestra, Baltimore, Colorado, Dallas, Detroit, Indianapolis, Pacific and Seattle Symphony Orchestras.
 In Canada he has appeared with the Toronto Symphony Orchestra and National Arts Orchestra in Ottawa.

-Operas he has conducted include Die Zauberflöte for Glyndebourne Opera on Tour, and Salieri’s La Grotto di Tronfonio for Zürich Opera.
-In the 12/13 season he made his debut with Opera North conducting Mozart’s La Clemenza di Tito.
-Productions he has conducted for Garsington Opera include Le nozze di Figaro, Don Giovanni, Così fan Tutte, Eugene Onegin and concert performances of Mendelssohn’s A Midsummer Night’s Dream with members of the Royal Shakespeare Company, and Haydn’s The Creation with Ballet Rambert.
+Operatic engagements have included Die Zauberflöte for Glyndebourne Opera on Tour, Salieri’s La Grotto di Tronfonio for Zürich Opera and Mozart’s La Clemenza di Tito with Opera North.
+Productions he has conducted for Garsington Opera include Le nozze di Figaro, Don Giovanni, Così fan Tutte, Eugene Onegin, Silver Birch (Roxanna Panufnik, world premiere), concert performances of Mendelssohn’s A Midsummer Night’s Dream with members of the Royal Shakespeare Company and Haydn’s The Creation with Ballet Rambert, and most recently Richard Strauss’s Capriccio.

 Douglas Boyd’s recording of the Bach Concerti for DG marked his recording debut as director/soloist and he has since gone on to build an extensive discography.
 His recordings as a conductor with Manchester Camerata of the complete Beethoven Symphonies and Mahler Symphony No 4 (on Avie) and Das Lied von der Erde have received universal critical acclaim.
 He has also recorded Schubert Symphonies with the St Paul Chamber Orchestra on their own label as well as several recordings with Musikkollegium Winterthur.